liatrio/devops-bootcamp/docs/2-virtual-machines-containers/golden-images.md

     ],
   ```

-5. Add provisioners to you Packer template to install updates, install `java-1.8.0-openjdk-devel` and add your SSH public key to authorized keys.
+5. Add provisioners to your Packer template to install updates, install `java-1.8.0-openjdk-devel` and add your SSH public key to authorized keys.

   ?> Read the Packer [Getting Started: Provision](https://learn.hashicorp.com/packer/getting-started/provision) guide for more information.